-- 5. Operating Limitations (Ozone Season) Integration Operational Period During the integration operational period of each emergency diesel engine gen-set (Ref.
-Nos.
-1 through 65), any operation of the unit (that involves fuel combustion) between the hours of 7 a.m. to 5 p.m. any day during the ozone season of May 1 through September 30 shall only occur if the forecast Air Quality index (AQI) for ozone as published on the AirNow website (https://airnow.gov) for Northern Virginia for that day is less than or equal to 100.
-In the event that AirNow-EnviroFlash (www.enviroflash.info) issues an Air Alert for Metropolitan Washington, D.C. for a day which the forecasted AQI for ozone was less than or equal to 100, operation of each unit (which involves fuel combustion) shall be minimized to the maximum extent practical.
-(9 VAC 5-80-1180) - (9 VAC 3-00-1100) - 6.
-Emergency Power Generation The emergency diesel engine gen-sets (Ref.
-Nos.
-1 through 65) shall only be operated in the following modes: - a.
-In situations that arises from sudden and reasonably unforeseeable events where the primary energy or power source is disrupted or disconnected due to conditions beyond the control of an owner or operator of a facility including: - i.
+- a.
+Events where the primary energy or power source is disrupted or disconnected. - b.
+In situations that arise from sudden and reasonably unforeseeable events where the primary energy or power source is disrupted or disconnected due to conditions beyond the control of an owner or operator of a facility including: - i.
 A failure of the electrical grid; - ii.
 On-site disaster or equipment failure; or - iii.
-Public service emergencies such as flood, fire, natural disaster, or severe weather conditions. - b.
+Public service emergencies such as flood, fire, natural disaster, or severe weather conditions. - c.
 For participation in an ISO-declared emergency, where an ISO emergency is: - i.
 An abnormal system condition requiring manual or automatic action to maintain system frequency, to prevent loss of firm load, equipment damage, or tripping of system elements that could adversely affect the reliability of an electric system or the safety of persons or property; - ii.
 Capacity deficiency or capacity excess conditions; - iii.
 A fuel shortage requiring departure from normal operating procedures in order to minimize the use of such scarce fuel; - iv.
 Abnormal natural events or man-made threats that would require conservative operations to posture the system in a more reliable state; or - v.
-An abnormal event external to the ISO service territory that may require ISO action. - c.
-For scheduled maintenance checks and readiness testing (Scheduled MCRT).
+An abnormal event external to the ISO service territory that may require ISO action. - d.
+For scheduled maintenance checks and readiness testing (Scheduled MCRT). - e.
+For unscheduled maintenance, testing and operational training. - f.
+For the integration operational period, which is the period of time beginning with the first time the affected units is started on-site and ending when the affected unit is fully integrated with the sources electrical system.